SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Background

 \section{Background}

-In this section, we present the necessary preliminaries to facilitate understanding of the remainder of the paper, with particular focus on zero-knowledge proofs.
+In this section, we present the necessary preliminaries to facilitate an understanding of the remainder of the paper, with a particular focus on zero-knowledge proofs.

-\paragraph{\textbf{Proof of Useful Work (PoUW).}} This concept emerged to address the profound inefficiency of traditional Proof of Work consensus, where immense computational power is expended on puzzles with no intrinsic value outside of securing the blockchain.
+\paragraph{\textbf{Proof of Useful Work (PoUW)}} This concept emerged to address the profound inefficiency of traditional Proof of Work consensus, where immense computational power is expended on puzzles with no intrinsic value outside of securing the blockchain.
 The core idea of PoUW is to replace arbitrary puzzles with computational tasks that produce valuable results, such as complex scientific simulations~\cite{coinami} or algorithmic challenges, e.g., $k$-orthogonal vectors problem~\cite{pouw}.
 PoUW covers a class of algorithms that decrease the energy wasted while still reaping the security benefits of PoW.

-\paragraph{\textbf{Zero-Knowledge Proofs (ZKPs).}} Zero-knowledge proofs~\cite{zkp-original} are a cryptographic system that enables one party (the prover) to convey the correctness of a statement to another party (the verifier) without disclosing any additional information about the statement.
+\paragraph{\textbf{Zero-Knowledge Proofs (ZKPs)}} Zero-knowledge proofs~\cite{zkp-original} are a cryptographic system that enables one party (the prover) to convey the correctness of a statement to another party (the verifier) without disclosing any additional information about the statement.
 Some ZKP systems also possess the property of \textit{succinctness}, whereby both the proof size and verification time are significantly smaller than those of the original statement.
 This is especially useful in the blockchain environment, where proof storage and verification are replicated among all consensus nodes.

 ZKPs have a wide range of applications across blockchain and cryptography, including cross-chain interoperability~\cite{zkbridge,zkrelay}, lightweight blockchains~\cite{mina}, transaction mixing~\cite{tornado-cash}, L2 chain facilitation~\cite{zk-rollup}, and federated learning~\cite{federated-learning,federated-learning-2}.